Elena Sadiku

-Elena Sadiku (born 6 November 1993) is a Swedish former football midfielder.
+Elena Sadiku (born 6 November 1993) is a Swedish football manager and former player who is the head coach of Scottish club Celtic.

+Playing career

 She was an Under-19 international.

-She started her career with LdB Malmö, before moving to Kristianstads DFF and Eskilstuna United.
+She started her career with LdB Malmö, before moving to Kristianstad and Eskilstuna United.

 Sadiku suffered a knee injury in July 2014.
 She scored a hat-trick in her comeback game a year later, only to suffer another serious knee injury a few days later.
 She was unable to play in 2016 and after suffering from depression, left Eskilstuna at the end of the season.
 Shortly afterwards, newly-promoted Hammarby announced that they had signed Sadiku and were hoping she could overcome her injuries and recapture her best form.
 She played 6 games for Hammarby in 2017, scoring once, before retiring due to recurring problems with injuries.

+Coaching career

-In February 2018 Sadiku accepted a coaching role with Chinese Women's Super League club Beijing BG Phoenix.
+In February 2018 Sadiku accepted a coaching role with Chinese Super League club Beijing BG Phoenix.